aitomatic/openssa/README.md

 4. A committer to OpenSSA

-### Getting Started as an End-User

-Go straight to [OpenSSA Streamlit app](https://openssa.streamlit.app/) and start building your own SSA with your domain document today!

 ### Getting Started as a Developer

 See some example user programs in the [examples/](./examples/) directory.